 What are the causes of Cerebral Stroke?

-The most common cause is atherosclerosis, a disease favored by several factors: smoking, diet too rich in fats, diabetes, high lipids in the blood, obesity, age, heart disease.
+The most common cause is atherosclerosis, a disease favored by several factors: smoking, a diet too rich in fats, diabetes, high lipids in the blood, obesity, age, and heart disease.
 But the main reason is high blood pressure not controlled by medications.
-In younger people, sometimes, the cause may be the rupture of an aneurysm, a malformation in the wall of an artery or the result of a head injury.
+In younger people, sometimes, the cause may be the rupture of an aneurysm, a malformation in the wall of an artery, or a head injury.